RaunoT/plex-rewind/README.md

 > _NOTE: If you run into authentication issues, try setting `NEXTAUTH_URL` and `NEXT_PUBLIC_SITE_URL` to your external Docker IP, instead of localhost.
 For example `http://192.168.1.1:8383`._

+For those that need it, a simple status page is also available at `/api/status`.

 ### Unraid

 Plex Rewind is also available in the Community Apps store for Unraid.
 Search for "Plex Rewind" and install it from grtgbln's repository.